aeternity/protocol/channels/ON-CHAIN.md

 The `from_id` account MUST be a participant in the target channel.
 The `payload` MUST be an off-chain state.
 It MUST provide correct authentication methods for both parties.
-It MUST be part of the same channel (containing same channel id) and it MUST have a `round` greater than the one currently recorded on-chain.
+It MUST be part of the same channel (containing same channel id) and it MUST have a `round` higher than the one currently recorded on-chain.

-This transaction MUST NOT trigger the `lock_period` and MUST NOT be used when the channel is in the locked state.
+This transaction MUST NOT trigger the `lock_period` and MUST NOT be used when the channel is in the closing state.
 It can be used to overwrite a state produced by a `channel_force_progress_tx` while the channel is in the open state.

 If this transaction is valid then it sets: